 3. Plan Your Internal and Extended Project Team & Structure

 Having worked with hundreds of IT migration experts across multiple projects, we can safely say that one of the most important elements of any project is having the right people and skills to deliver it.

-In conjunction, building the proper project structure, governance roles and responsibility to manage it, is equally important.
-Of course, depending on the size of your project, your team could be as small a couple of individuals, or as large as a global team numbering into the hundreds.
+In conjunction, building the proper project structure that establishes governance roles and management responsibilities, is equally important.
+Of course, depending on the size of your project, your team could be as small as a couple of individuals, or as large as a global team numbering into the hundreds.
 The challenge is to make this team as efficient as possible while ensuring that all the moving parts are coordinated and busy delivering the target state.

 4. Plan Your Target Infrastructure & Platforms